Gray Family of Susan J. Dorey

 When WW II began he evacuated his family to CA.

 In March 1943 he was interned by the Japanese in the Chapei Camp in Shanghai.
-In September 1943 he was repatriated; he sailed on the Teia Maru to Goa, India where he was exchanged with other prisoners and returned to USA (New York City) on the Gripsholm.
+In September 1943 he was repatriated; he sailed on the Teia Maru to Mormugao, Goa. where he was exchanged with other prisoners and returned to USA (New York City) on the Gripsholm.
 Goa, on the west side of India, was at that time a Portuguese colony.
 While there, William was active in the trading of prisoners.

 After the atomic bombs were dropped on Japan he returned to Shanghai.